 How to Enforce a Pre-Nuptial Agreement in Maryland

 In order for a pre-nuptial (or ante-nuptial) agreement to be enforceable, there must be full and truthful disclosure of all assets prior to the signing of the agreement and the agreement must be entered into voluntarily and freely with full knowledge of the meaning and consequences of the agreement.
 To meet these ends, the party receiving the pre-nuptial agreement should have adequate time to consider the meaning and ramifications of the agreement and to obtain separate legal counsel to advise them of their rights.
 Accordingly, don’t wait till a week before the wedding to present your betrothed with a pre-nuptial agreement for signature.
 It is critical that the receiving party have time to thoughtfully consider the agreement and obtain counsel before signing it.
 A party that is rushed into signing a pre-nuptial agreement on the eve of the wedding may later try to set the agreement aside claiming that they signed the agreement under duress and without adequate time to consider its meaning.

-For more information on pre-nuptial agreements and how we can assist in drafting or reviewing your agreement, call Arn Family Law at (240) 345-2015, send an email to email@example.com, or use our online contact form.
+For more information on pre-nuptial agreements and how we can assist in drafting or reviewing your agreement, call the Columbia prenuptial agreement attorney at Arn Family Law at (240) 345-2015, send an email to firstname.lastname@example.org, or use our online contact form.